kubeshop/testkube-cloud-charts/charts/testkube-enterprise/docs/README.md

 For best performance, TLS should be terminated at application level (Testkube Enterprise API) instead of NGINX/Ingress level because gRPC and Websockets protocols perform significantly better when HTTP2 protocol is used end-to-end.
-By default, NGINX downgrades HTTP2 protocol to HTTP1.1 when the backend service listens on an insecure port.
+Note that NGINX, by default, downgrades the HTTP2 protocol to HTTP1.1 when the backend service is using an insecure port.

 If `cert-manager` (check the [Prerequisites](#prerequisites) for installation guide) is installed in your cluster, it should be configured to issue certificates for the configured domain by using `Issuer` or `ClusterIssuer` resource.
 Testkube Enterprise Helm chart needs the following config in that case: